The creation of this post has been sponsored by ZipRecruiter, and we may get a commission for purchases made through links on this page.

 Sponsored job postings may or may not help you find qualified candidates.
 The added visibility may actually pull in more unqualified candidates as they don’t need to search by skills to see your job post.
 If you want to advertise job postings solely on one job site, then Indeed offers this option.
 However, it won’t syndicate any of your postings to other partner job boards or even social media sites.

 When creating a job post, you can choose a template and add screening questions.
-You can also create company pages with a description of your business, photos, logo, and other information.
+You can also create company pages with a description of your business, photos, logos, and other information.
 Both applicants and employees can visit your page and leave reviews if allowed.

 Looking for a Job on Indeed